NVIDIA-NeMo/Run/docs/guides/configuration.md

 NeMo Run provides a flexible configuration system that allows you to define machine learning experiments in a type-safe, reproducible manner.
 This guide covers the two main configuration approaches supported by NeMo Run.

+For detailed definitions of configuration terms and concepts, see the [Glossary](../reference/glossary).

 ## Configuration Overview

 NeMo Run supports two primary configuration systems: